 Interstate 25 runs conveniently through the city and intersects with Interstate 70 for broad east-west access.
-With a $350 million investment, lanes are being added to Interstate 25 to streamline the short trip between Colorado Springs and Denver.
+With a $419 million investment, the I-25 gap project added one new express lane in each direction, widened shoulders, rebuilt five bridges, and created four new wildlife crossings.
+This work was done to streamline the short trip between Colorado Springs and Denver.
 Interstate interconnectivity means commutes to ports in Texas and California take less than one day.

 With 300 days of sunshine and infrequent snowfall, roads remain clear and open for travel.